eyadsibai/nix-darwin-config/README.md

 ## How to Start

 1. install nix
+2. install homebrew
-2. download this repo
+3. download this repo
-3. change hostname and username
+4. change hostname and username
-4. run 'nix --extra-experimental-features 'nix-command flakes' run nix-darwin -- switch --flake .'
+5. run 'nix --extra-experimental-features 'nix-command flakes' run nix-darwin -- switch --flake .'
+6. setup the rest of the apps

 ## Configuration Structure